npm-filter: Automating the mining of dynamic information from npm packages: Design

 \subsection{Package Setup and Installation}

-Supplied with an npm package name, \tool scrapes the the repository link from the npm package page.
+Supplied with an npm package name, \tool scrapes the repository link from the npm package page.
 The source code is then downloaded (with a {\tt git clone}).
 If the user specified a particular commit to be analyzed, then the source code is checked out at this commit.
 If there is no repository link found on the page or if there is an issue with the cloning, then \tool bails out at this stage and reports the error to the user.

-Once the code has been downloaded, the package dependencies are installed. \tool supports both {\tt npm} and {\tt yarn} package managers for installing dependencies.
-The list of transitive dependencies of a package can be a useful piece of data, and \tool computes this by reporting the list of all packages in the {\tt node\_modules} directory after the install phase has completed.
-There is also an option to exclude {\tt devDependencies}, which are dependencies that are not needed in production distributions of the package.
+Once the code has been downloaded, the package dependencies are installed~\footnote{ \tool supports both {\tt npm} and {\tt yarn} package managers for installing dependencies.}.
+The list of transitive dependencies can be a useful piece of data: for example, \cite{zimmermann2019small} show that transitive dependencies can contain vulnerabilities that compromise the package itself. \tool computes this list by reporting the list of all packages in the {\tt node\_modules} directory after the install phase has completed.
+There is also an option to exclude {\tt devDependencies}, which are dependencies excluded from production distributions of the package.